 - Spread the grout.
 Using the grout float, apply the grout evenly into the spaces between tiles.
 Let it set for about ten minutes, then wipe away excess grout with the sponge and water.
 After a few hours, buff away any remaining film.

 - Seal and caulk.
 After about 24 hours, seal the grout and caulk the outside edges, taking care to create neat lines where it meets the counter.
-For all your indoor caulking work, we recommend Loctite Polyseamseal All Purpose Adhesive Caulk for a long-lasting, flexible seal.
+For all your indoor caulking work, we recommend Loctite Polyseamseal All Purpose Adhesive Caulk for long-lasting, flexible seals.

 Mosaic tile has become a popular kitchen backsplash style.
 Mosaic tiles typically come in sheets and can be applied using a method similar to the one used to install ceramic tiles.
-Here’s how to install mosaic tile sheets for a mosaic tile backsplash.
+Here’s how to install backsplash tile sheets.

 - Apply the adhesive.
-Apply a layer of adhesive using a notched trowel, making sure your tiles and adhesive are compatible.
+Apply a layer of adhesive using a notched trowel after making sure your tiles and adhesive are compatible.
 Check the manufacturer’s instructions if in doubt.